Library cat: Benefits

 Library cats have been used to befriend patrons, boost librarian morale, and inspire reading and literacy programs.
 Cats can also be useful for marketing campaigns, and are frequently used to generate publicity for their libraries, particularly on social media.
 The presence of a cat can create a relaxed environment and ease daily stress for patrons and librarians alike, but usually without the typically disruptive loud noises other animals (e.g., dogs) may produce.
 Cats' generally independent nature may also suit the intellectual environment of a library, as they are low-maintenance and may more readily suit the otherwise preoccupied intellectual personalities who frequent libraries.

-Famous example
+Famous examples

 Dewey Readmore Books is perhaps the most famous library cat.
 He lived in Iowa's Spencer Public Library for 19 years.
-After his death, a book was published about him, and later a number of follow-up books.
+After his death, a book was published about him, and later a few follow-up books.

-White Settlement City Council voted to removed library cat Browser from White Settlement Public Library in 2016, but reversed their decision after an international backlash.
+White Settlement City Council voted to remove library cat Browser from White Settlement Public Library in 2016 but reversed their decision after an international backlash.

+Scottish Fold cats Baker and Taylor solved a Nevada library's rodent invasion while charming community patrons.
+Their quirky habits like sleeping in office supply boxes and dragging shoelaces across rows of books landed them the role of official mascots for the book-distributing brand they were named after.